-What remains of Lorelei is enchanting, from the folds of her sleeveless shift to the long braid of blond hair snaking down her back.
+What remains of Lorelei is enchanting, from the folds of her sleeveless shift to the long braid of hair cascading down her back.
 Unfortunately, today the head, left elbow and two of the toes of her left foot are missing.
 The damage was perpetrated by one or more nameless vandals in 1997.
-The head was never recovered and efforts to restore the statue have yet to progress beyond the discussion phase.
+The missing parts have never been recovered.

 According to the Times, Phinney’s “short career as an art student has been crowned with more than the usual success.
 Within the five years she has been at work, she has produced several popular statues; those that have attracted the most attention being a Lorelei, the bust of a North American Indian, and one of a negro [sic] boy formerly in the Grosvenor Gallery in London and now on exhibit in the Paris Salon.
 Mrs. Phinney is a realist in art, as these subjects testify.”